-The Insurance Producer Disclosure Notice - Fees for Insurance Services (SFN 61674) form introduced as a result of the passing of House Bill 1144, relating to fees for insurance services, during the 66th Legislative Assembly can be found by clicking on the name of the form here or by visiting the Fee Information page.
+The Insurance Producer Disclosure Notice - Fees for Insurance Services (SFN 61674) form was introduced as a result of N.D.C.C.
+26.1-26-04.1, relating to fees for insurance services, during the 66th Legislative Assembly can be found by clicking on the name of the form here or by visiting the Fee Information page.

 North Dakota does not license private or staff adjusters.

 North Dakota now requires a public adjuster license.
 For information on how to become licensed, view the Public Adjuster page of our website.

 You can find out more information about becoming a licensed abstracter by contacting the North Dakota Land Title Association.